heutelbeck/sapl-policy-engine/sapl-documentation/2_3_PolicyStructure.md

 can implement an access control matching the actual application domain.

-Further, policies can define constraints on access, i.e., obligations and advice, that define additional requirements for the application though which the users access resources.
-E.g., redacting partial information, adjust queries on the fly, trigger side effects and processes like audits.
+Further, policies can define constraints on access, i.e., obligations and advice, that define additional requirements for the application through which users access resources.
+For example, redacting partial information, adjusting queries on the fly, or triggering side effects and processes like audits.

 ## A Simple Policy Example